Delivery Options: IN CLASS, ONLINECourse Schedule / Fees

 - Enjoy problem solving and collecting insights to propose innovative business solutions

-- Work at a program or project level analyzing and modeling the organization's business processes and identifying opportunities to improve them
+- Work at a program or project level analyzing and modelling the organization's business processes and identifying opportunities to improve them

 Courses are instructor-led, and may be delivered in three formats: